 No one wants to carry a power bank that has stopped working in the backcountry, so we evaluated each power bank for durability.
 Our tests included dropping each power bank from a height of eight feet, carrying them around with us over the course of several weeks, and using them in the field to ensure that they could handle the rigors of the outdoors.

 Being tied to an outlet can range from inconvenient on a backpacking trip to downright costly if on a thru-hike.
-Larger capacity power banks, such as those over 20,000 mAh, tend to take longer to recharge than smaller banks around 10,000 mAh, but there is variance within each capacity range.
+Larger-capacity power banks, such as those over 20,000 mAh, tend to take longer to recharge than smaller banks around 10,000 mAh, but there is variance within each capacity range.
 Charging cord quality, outlet plugs, and the bank’s ability to accept power also impact charging time.
-To better compare charging time, the same 3.0 QC wall charger and standard USB-C cord were used to recharge each bank from empty to full.
+To better compare charging time, the same QC 3.0 wall charger and standard USB-C cord were used to recharge each bank from empty to full.

 These tests focused on power bank features with a big emphasis on pass-through charging.
 We plugged each power bank into the wall charger and then plugged a phone into the power bank to see if the charge would pass through the power bank and into the phone.
 We also looked at other features, such as the number of input and output ports, the ability to provide a trickle charge to smaller electronics, and how easy the battery indicator display was to read.